Wangmoaza/cnv_analysis/README.md

     - tumor-only essential genes, GISTIC threshold < 0 or > 0
     - GO Biological Process 2017b bar graph sorted by combined score
     - output file : GO_tumor_cnv_deletion.png, GO_tumor_cnv_duplication.png

+#### 2017-08-28

+* Cell line cnv vs. CYCLOPS
+    - 133 CYCLOPS genes x 34 cell lines
+    - No threshold
+        - # of CYCLOPS genes where deleted case # > amplified case # : 45
+        - # of CYCLOPS genes where deleted case # < amplified case # : 78
+    - Threshold 0.1, -0.1
+        + # of CYCLOPS genes where deleted case # > amplified case # : 51
+        + # of CYCLOPS genes where deleted case # < amplified case # : 78
+    - Maybe CYLOPS gene list does not apply well to CCLE BRCA cell lines?
+* Cell lines cnv vs. oncogenes
+    - 110 oncogenes x 34 cell lines
+    - No threshold
+        + # of oncogenes where deleted case # > amplified case # : 34
+        + # of oncogenes where deleted case # < amplified case # : 67
+    - Threshold 0.1, -0.1
+        + # of oncogenes where deleted case # > amplified case # : 41
+        + # of oncogenes where deleted case # < amplified case # : 58
+* Cell lines cnv vs. tsg
+    - 86 tsg x 34 cell lines
+    - No threshold
+        - # of tsg where deleted case # > amplified case # : 32
+        - # of tsg where deleted case # < amplified case # : 47
+    - Threshold 0.1, -0.1
+        + # of tsg where deleted case # > amplified case # : 41
+        + # of tsg where deleted case # < amplified case # : 34

+* Good results.
+87 out of 88 breast_cyclops and cnv < 0 cases were essential.
+Seems like breast_cyclops set is good representation of breast cancer CYCLOPS genes.